open-pioneer/trails-openlayers-base-packages/.changeset/rich-flies-grab.md

 ---
-"@open-pioneer/search": patch
+"@open-pioneer/search": minor
 ---

-search] Try using chakra's combobox instead of react-select
+Refactor user interface: now based on chakra's combobox instead of react-select.

+NOTE: This causes changes to many internal CSS classes and attributes.
+The UX of the control should be the same.